hptk/YouTube-Video-and-Metadata-Fetcher/README.md

 To access the GUI, go to localhost:5000

-Or you can do it manually:
+### Manually running

-Run Redis-Server
+Run Redis-Server:

-		$ redis-server
+		$ redis-server &

-To run the server do:
+Run the server:

-		$ python manage.py runserver
+		$ python manage.py runserver &

-Open localhost:5000 in our browser

 Start the Celery Worker

-		$ celery -A project.celery worker
+		$ celery -A project.celery worker &

-Start Celery Flower Monitor if you want and have it
+If oyu want to monitor the worker processes you can use Celery Flower (additional install required):
 		$ celery -A project.celery flower